 Exceptions to the rule

-While there are a few hard requirements when it comes to writing a CV, the process is generally flexible and you can mould a CV to showcase your employability.
-Eliminating your earlier work experience is one of the more adaptable rules.
+Though there are a few hard requirements when it comes to writing a CV, the process is generally flexible and you can mould a CV to showcase your employability.
+How far back your CV should go is one of the more adaptable rules.

 If you've worked at the same company for more than 10 years